 For the purposes of these accounts, the 'NAMA Group' comprises the parent entity NAMA (the Agency) and all entities shown in Chart 1 on page 9.
-RLHC and RLHC II were liquidated on 17 November 2022 and ceased to be NAMA entities on that date.

 The address of the registered office of each company is Treasury Dock, North Wall Quay, Dublin 1.
 Each Company is incorporated and domiciled in the Republic of Ireland.